sanglantes/mean-chess/README.md

 * `app.py` is a Flask server using `python-chess` for chess programming utilities.
 Run it using `python app.py`.
 Before doing so, run `pip install -r requirements.txt`.
 In `chess_server.py`, change `PATH_TO_STOCKFISH` to your local Stockfish engine.

 ## Usage
 The control panel will present itself at the bottom of the page during a Lichess game.
-Follow the instructions given. meanChess does not work when playing anonymously.
+Follow the instructions given. <b>meanChess<b> does not work when playing anonymously.

 ## Depth recommendation
 Based on time vs. best move trade-offs.